dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 Marine wildlife incidents, such as turtle strandings, are always recorded on a case-by-case basis.
 Tracks can be recorded individually (preferred) or tallied over beach sections.

+* Every device must be updated with the main data collector's name.
+* All site visits are started with a ``Site Visit Start``
 * *Nest* counts: walking in a straight line along the high water mark, each uptrack is followed to its apex, where the presence or absence of a nest determines the type of track (track without nest, track with nest, track with